notrabs/RRCG/README.md

     // Log() automatically converts any value ToString ChipLib.Log(cachedSum);

-    // AwaitDelay() continues on th delayed line of a Delay chip.
+    // AwaitDelay() continues on the delayed line of a Delay chip.
 Useful if you don't need immediate logic.
     ChipLib.AwaitDelay();
     ChipLib.AwaitDelay(1);
 }